 Increase personal development and on-demand learning

-If lockdown taught us anything it’s how quickly we can adapt to a change in working circumstances.
+If the Covid-19 lockdowns taught us anything it’s how quickly we can adapt to a change in working circumstances.
 Hopefully, you’ve seen the benefit of remote working and learning, and your people have been able to keep in touch easily throughout.

 Not only is increasing personal development important for both employees and volunteers, but being able to offer on-demand, online learning will dramatically increase engagement.
-Upskilling is becoming increasingly necessary and regular learning helps us stay relevant in a quickly changing environment.
+Upskilling is becoming increasingly necessary and regular learning helps us stay relevant and boost productivity in a quickly changing environment.

 Develop Team Leaders and Managers

-A huge 57% of people leave a job because of their boss, according to new research, so developing your team leaders and managers is crucial to engagement within your organisation.
+Conversely, 57% of people leave a job because of their boss, according to new research.

 Simplify and regulate processes